 Sophisticated human movement motion tracking, choreographic augmented technologies, customised hand held devices and cinematic effects created an immersive scenographic world.
 The performance engine’s response to interactivity and performed human movement was intended to invoke the participant to reciprocate with their own human movement and in so doing generate a particular effect through the work.

-Since 2010 Bonemap has been testing the format of presenting 10 – 15 minute sessions for individual audience participants.
-The format is effective for activating venues and spaces during the day (as opposed to a season of evening performances).
+Between 2010-14 Bonemap tested the format of presenting 10–15 minute sessions for individual audience participants.
+The format was effective for activating venues and spaces during the day (as opposed to a season of evening performances).
 The format was well attended and diversified audiences wihtin the traditional structure of performance venues.
-It was well placed within a festival context and with venues that have the expectation of attracting patrons during the day and can be complemented with an evening full length performance with a mass audience.
+It was well placed within the festival context and with venues that had the expectation of attracting patrons during the day and was complemented with an evening full length performance with a bigger audience.

-The work is underpinned by an ecological focus.
-The audience is an active participant, rather than sedentary spectator, as each one engages in a relationship with the elements in the work.
-Every individual will have a different experience, a personal journey that they traverse with their own presence as baggage.
-How much they interact determines their experience, as each incarnation serves as a subtle reminder about how they themselves engage in the world, and the consequence of action/inaction in the embodiment of representation and art.
+The work was underpinned by Bonemap's ecological and spatial focus.
+The audience became an active participant, rather than sedentary spectator, as each one engaged in a relationship with the elements in the work.
+Every individual had a different experience, a personal journey that they traversed with their own presence simulated.
+How much they interact determined their experience, as each incarnation served as a subtle reminder about how they themselves engaged in the world, and the consequence of action/inaction in the embodiment of representation and art.

 Catherine Hassall, sessional performer